DNACENSolutions/dnac_ansible_workflows/workflows/assurance_pathtrace/README.md

 2.  **Verify Deployment:**
-After executing the playbook, check the Catalyst Center UI to verify wireless design.
+After executing the playbook, check the Catalyst Center UI to verify path trace.
 If *debug_log* is enabled, you can also review the logs for detailed information on operations performed and any updates made.

 ---